Prosumma/CoreDataQueryInterface/README.md

 }
 ```

 Once this is done, CDQI can do its magic.
+Read on.

 ### Starting a Query